devzero-inc/dakr-operator-installers/README.md

 ---

-## Debugging: Manual Node Deletion API
+## Debugging: Manual Node Operations API

-The DAKR operator exposes an HTTP endpoint for manually triggering node deletion for debugging purposes.
-This endpoint is served on the port defined by `operator.debugPort` in `helm/dakr/values.yaml` (defaults to `8082`).
+The DAKR operator exposes HTTP endpoints for manually triggering node operations for debugging purposes.
+These endpoints are served on the port defined by `operator.debugPort` in `helm/dakr/values.yaml` (defaults to `8082`).

 **Steps:**